aeturnum/bcgs/README.md

 # Basic Breitbart comment scraper

-This is setup as a flask application so it can be deployed simply.
-Next steps are to add a tiny HTML frontent that allows the user to enter a breitbart story URL.
+Provides a HTML frontent for capturing comments on a story on breitbart.

+Users who are anonymous or have marked their profiles as "private" in the disqus system will not have their comments recorded or their profiles listed.

 In theory this should work for any disqus client, though you'd need to scrape their API Key

+Sample gunicorn run.sh and nginx config are included for convience

 ## todos:
+* Make it a little prettier maybe
 * find the API key automatically instead of hardcoding it
-* add feontent
-* ERROR HANDLING
-* Support for backing database for comments, summary dumps of comments & users
+* Keep running database of users to reduce requests

+The main bottleneck is that we can only request comments 100 at a time, but breitbart threads routinely have over 10,000 comments.
+That's 100 sequential requests!